Mixd/wp-deploy/readme.md

 You also need to rename `database.example.yml` to `database.yml` and fill it with the database details for each environment, including your local one.
 This file should stay ignored in git.

+### .wpignore

+By default, Capistrano deploys every file within in your repo, including config files, dotfiles, and various other stuff that's of no use on your remote environment.
+To get around this, wp-deploy uses a `.wpignore` file which lists all files and directories you don't want to be deployed, in a similar way to how `.gitginore` prevents files from being checked into your repo.

 Getting started
 ---------------